-If you are a walk along where the Berlin Wall used to be around Bernauer Strasse, you will see a meat mural that might be our favorite street art piece in Berlin.
-This enormous painting shows the side of buildings being cut by a large knife with the shape of the city being represented in some white tissue.
+If you take a walk along where the Berlin Wall used to be around Bernauer Strasse, you will see a meat mural that might be our favorite street art piece in Berlin.
+This enormous painting shows the side of buildings being cut by a large knife, with the city’s shape being represented in some white tissue.

-If you want to see where this Meat Mural form Marcus Haas is located, you have to follow the map below.
+If you want to see where this Meat Mural from Marcus Haas is located, you have to follow the map below.
 But be aware that it might be too late.
 The mural went up in the summer of 2016 and was supposed to stand there for only three months.
 The last time we were in the area was in July 2017, and it was still there.

 If Walls Could Talk… — A Meat Mural by Marcus Haas where the Berlin Wall used to be

 Bernauer Str.
 94 – 13355 Berlin